konflux-ci/release-service-catalog/tasks/send-slack-notification/README.md

 | secretName      | Name of secret which contains authentication token for app | No       |                           |
 | secretKeyName   | Name of key within secret which contains webhook URL       | No       |                           |

+## Changes in 1.3.0
+* Updated the base image used in this task

 ## Changes in 1.2.0
 * Updated the base image used in this task